niyaan21/thereportgenscholar/README.md

     *   Obtain your Firebase project configuration (API key, auth domain, etc.).
 *   A **Google Cloud Project** (often linked to your Firebase project):
     *   Ensure the "Generative Language API" (for Gemini models) is enabled.
-    *   Set up appropriate API keys or service accounts for Genkit to access Google AI services.
+    *   Create an API key for Genkit to access Google AI services.
     *   For Google Sign-In, ensure your OAuth 2.0 Client ID has the correct "Authorized JavaScript origins" and "Authorized redirect URIs" (including `http://localhost:[PORT]` for development).
 *   A modern web browser that supports the Web Speech API (for Voice Notes feature, e.g., Chrome, Edge, Safari on macOS/iOS).